-For the Three Months Ended March 31, 2010 For the Three Months Ended March 31, 2009

-Cash, cash equivalents and marketable securities balance as of

-December 31, 2009 and 2008, respectively \$ 1,061.5 \$ 771.6

-Changes in cash, cash equivalents and marketable securities:

-Receipts from customers 250.7 221.7

-Payments to vendors (131.0) (102.3)

-Payments for employee payroll (70.0) (54.8)

-Stock option exercises 4.0 3.8

-Cash used in business acquisition (5.8)

-Common stock repurchases (22.2)

-Realized and unrealized gains (losses) on marketable investments

-and other investment-related assets, net 0.1 12.6

-Interest income 3.3 4.7

-Other (3.0)

-Net increase 34.9 76.9

-Cash, cash equivalents and marketable securities balance as of March 31,

-2010 and 2009, respectively \$ 1,096.4 \$ 848.5
+For the Six Months Ended June 30, 2010 For the Six Months Ended June 30, 2009 Cash, cash equivalents and marketable securities balance as of December 31, 2009 and 2008, respectively \$ 1,061.5 \$ 771.6 Changes in cash, cash equivalents and marketable securities: Receipts from customers 486.7 440.1 Payments to vendors (287.1) (190.1) Payments for employee payroll (126.3) (107.0) Debt interest and premium payments (1.0) (1.0) Stock option exercises and employee stock purchase plan issuances 21.0 10.8 Cash used in business acquisition (12.0) (5.8) Common stock repurchases (42.6) (16.9) Realized and unrealized gains (losses) on marketable investments and other investment-related assets, net 4.2 17.6 Interest income 6.5 8.8 Other 1.4 (1.3) Net increase 50.8 155.2 Cash, cash equivalents and marketable securities balance as of June 30, 2010 and 2009, respectively \$ 1,112.3 \$ 926.8

-As part of an agreement entered into with one of our investment advisors under which it agreed to repurchase \$67.8 million of our ARS in June 2010 if we have been unable to achieve liquidity with respect to such ARS before then, we were also offered the ability to enter into a line of credit that would be collateralized by the underlying ARS investments.
-In January 2009, the line of credit for \$67.8 million was approved by the investment advisor.
-We have not yet used the line of credit.
+As part of an agreement entered into with one of our investment advisors under which it agreed to repurchase all of our ARS with that investment advisor in July 2010 if we had been unable to achieve liquidity with respect to such ARS before then, we were also offered the ability to enter into a line of credit that would be collateralized by the underlying ARS investments.
+In January 2009, the line of credit was approved by the investment advisor.
+We did not use the line of credit.
+In early July 2010, we exercised our right under the agreement and our investment advisor repurchased \$30.5 million of ARS at par value.

 On April 29, 2009, we announced that our Board of Directors had authorized a stock repurchase program permitting purchases of up to \$100.0 million of our common stock from time to time on the open market or in privately negotiated transactions.
-During the three months ended March 31, 2010, we repurchased 834,120 shares of common stock for an aggregate of \$21.9 million at an average price of \$26.26 per share.
+In April 2010, the Board of Directors authorized a \$150.0 million, one-year extension of such stock repurchase program.
+During the six months ended June 30, 2010, we repurchased 1.4 million shares of common stock for an aggregate of \$42.3 million at an average price of \$30.87 per share.
 The timing and amount of any future share repurchases will be determined by our management based on its evaluation of market conditions and other factors.
 We may choose to suspend or discontinue the repurchase program at any time.
 Any purchases made under the program will be reflected as an increase in cash used in financing activities.
-In April 2010, the Board of Directors authorized a \$150.0 million, one-year extension of such stock repurchase program.